UrsZeidler/shr5rcp/README.md

  It is dedicated to create and manage characters, providing game master aid and reporting.

+* karma based character generator
 * editors for the resources objects
 * shadowrun 5 character generator after the core rule book
 * a simple character sheet
 * grunt editor and sheet
+* various text exports like svg or phpB

 2. Motivation